AnaMelisaGo/kids-first-healthy-cooking/README.md

 - Google translate: to translate some content from the recipe book that I have in my house to english.

 <br>

+## Technology

+- This project is written in HTML and CSS.
+- I used Gitpod as editor and for version control using git.
+- Hosted on Github.